-- 3. Remove the squeegee assembly from the machine. - 4.
-Turn the front squeegee levered cam clockwise to relieve tension on the squeegee retention band. - 5.
+- 3. Remove the squeegee assembly from the machine. - Turn the front squeegee levered cam to the right to relieve tension on the squeegee retention band. - 5.
 Remove the stationary cam and levered cam. - 6.
 Remove the squeegee retention band. - 7.
 Remove the front squeegee from the squeegee frame.